 Microdosing Can Work Wonders

 Introducing a microdosing routine into your life this year can help you make changes in a multitude of ways.
-2021 was a bumper year for psychedelics, especially psilocybin, currently being lauded for its mental health healing powers, from depression to social anxiety.
-Its benfits are only set to emerge further, so why not join the party now?
+2024 was a bumper year for psychedelics, especially psilocybin, currently being lauded for its mental health healing powers, from depression to social anxiety.
 Of course starting a microdosing routine at any point is a good idea, but there are a few reasons why this January it could be your greatest decision of all.

 The DMN can definitely be an obstacle to keeping your new year’s intentions.
 For example, if you have internalised the idea that you are not a healthy person, your DMN will reinforce that — making it harder for you to alter your habits.
 You end up automatically thinking yourself out of making the change.